09 Early years practice policy

 unwanted behaviour from adults in the setting

-We do not tolerate behaviour demonstrating dislike, prejudice, discriminatory attitudes or action towards any individual/group.
+We do not tolerate behaviour demonstrating dislike, prejudice, discriminatory attitudes, or action towards any individual/group.
 This includes those living outside the UK

 (xenophobia).
 This also applies to behaviour towards specific groups of people and individuals who are British Citizens residing in the UK.